 The plot is on the slim side – and even that, as a lawsuit later established, was uncreditedly taken from the story Shok!
 (1980) in an issue of UK’s 2000 AD comic-book – but the sheer density of the film’s visual texture enthralls.
 For the relative low-budget that Hardware was made on – less than $1,500,000 – what is achieved is an authentic miracle.
 A film like this conveys a more credible picture of the future in ten seconds than an over-budgeted turkey like Freejack (1992) does in its entire running time.

-Sadly despite such an assured debut here, director Richard Stanley’s subsequent career has gone into a tailspin.
+Sadly despite such an assured debut here at the age of 24, director Richard Stanley’s subsequent career has gone into a tailspin.
 His next film was the fascinating and haunting supernatural serial killer film Dust Devil (1992) but this was plagued by distributor interference and has been little seen.
 Stanley next signed on for the big-budget remake of The Island of Dr Moreau (1996), only to be caught up and dumped by studio interference and actor egos not far into shooting.
 Lost Soul: The Doomed Journey of Richard Stanley’s Island of Dr. Moreau (2014) is an utterly fascinating documentary about the disaster.